Reasons to think twice before icing an injury and what to do instead

 What comes next?

 Jennifer Denys is a Registered Physiotherapist.
-She holds a Master of Science in Physiotherapy from McMaster University and practices at Canada’s National Ballet School in Toronto and Ellephysio in Oakville, ON.
+She holds a Master of Science in Physiotherapy from McMaster University and runs a private practice, Jennifer Denys Physio, in-person in Oakville, Ontario and virtually for residents of Ontario.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License